Americans buy — and keep — a lot of stuff. A self-storage facility can help you house all of those items.

 2. Sell or donate stuff

-If you’ve got a lot of property in good condition that you no longer need, maybe a “self-storage sale” (in your yard or garage, of course) is in order.
+If you’ve got a lot of property in good condition that you no longer need, maybe a yard sale is in order.
 Too much bother?
-Donate goods to charity for a tax deduction.
-Either option will help partially recoup the costs of storing the stuff you do keep.
+Donate goods to charity.

-Some people keep everything, thinking, “I might need this someday,” while others get so eager they toss or sell stuff (especially furniture, which does take up a lot of space) they’ll end up buying again.
+Some people keep everything, thinking, “I might need this someday.”
+Others purge so zealously they toss or sell stuff — especially furniture — that they’ll end up buying again.
 Be realistic, because either mistake can be costly.

 4. Rent the smallest space you can get away with